scrapy-plugins/scrapy-zyte-api/docs/reference/settings.rst

         "<space-separated list of fields not overridden>"
     )

-.. note:: If that page object class is not a subclass of an ``Auto``-prefixed
-    class from :doc:`zyte-common-items <zyte-common-items:index>`, all fields
-    are assumed to have been overridden, i.e. the stat value is always an empty string.
+.. note:: :func:`zyte_common_items.fields.is_auto_field` is used to determine
+    whether a field has been overridden or not.

 .. setting:: ZYTE_API_AUTOMAP_PARAMS